France is often viewed as the birthplace of cinema.

-La Grande Vadrouille (The Great Stroll) is a comedic film, directed by Gérard Oury and released in 1966.
+La Grande Vadrouille (The Great Stroll) is a comedic film directed by Gérard Oury and released in 1966.
 This film is about French civilians helping the crew of a Royal Air Force bomber that was shot down over Paris to make their way through German-occupied France and on to safe territory in 1942.
-Upon the film’s release, it was a massive box office success, becoming the highest-grossing film in France for forty years until it was unseated by Titanic in 1997.
+Upon the film's release, it was a massive box office success, becoming the highest-grossing film in France for forty years until Titanic unseated it in 1997.

 Les Visiteurs (1993)

-Upon the film's release, it was the highest grossest film in France and the highest-grossing non-English language film worldwide.
-The film later had an American remake in 2001 called, Just Visiting, starring the original duo but it was not successful in either America or France.
+The film's release was the highest grossest film in France and the highest-grossing non-English language film worldwide.
+The film later had an American remake in 2001 called, Just Visiting, starring the original duo, but it was not successful in either America or France.
 Jean Reno went on to star in several American films, including The Matrix, Godzilla, The Pink Panther and The Da Vinci Code.
-The film is Currently available for purchase on Amazon and iTunes.
+The film is currently available for purchase on Amazon and iTunes.

 La Haine (1995)

 La Haine (Hate) is a dramatic film directed by Mathieu Kassovitz and released in 1995.
 After police brutality against a young Arab, a riot erupts, three of the victims' peers attempt to navigate both the literal fallout and the emotional fallout out of these events.
-Upon the film’s release, it was praised by critics and received a standing ovation at the Cannes Film Festival.
-Currently, the film is ranked 32nd on Empire’s list of the top 100 films of world cinema.
+Upon the film's release, critics praised and received a standing ovation at the Cannes Film Festival.
+Currently, the film is ranked 32nd on Empire's list of the top 100 films of world cinema.

-Actor Vincent Cassel has become popular among American audiences with his work in films like; Ocean’s Twelve, Ocean’s Thirteen and Black Swan, and he can currently be seen on the popular show Westworld.
-Saïd Taghmaoui who stars in the film has become known to American audiences with his performances in the box-office hit, Wonder Woman.
+Actor Vincent Cassel has become popular among American audiences with his work in films like; Ocean's Twelve, Ocean's Thirteen and Black Swan.
+He can currently be seen on the popular show Westworld.
+Saïd Taghmaoui, who stars in the film, has become known to American audiences with his performances in the box-office hit Wonder Woman.
 The film is currently available for purchase on Amazon as DVD, Blu Ray and digital purchase.

 Upon its release, the film set a box office record for being number one in France for ten weeks consecutively.
 The film also became the highest-grossing non-English film worldwide.
 Omar Sy has become known to American audiences with his work in X-men: Days of Future Past, Jurassic World and Transformers.